andy-yang-1/great.simulators/README.md

-p2dv.in
+Simulators
 =======

-A system for game AI battle.
+A system for Simulators.

+- *great.simulators* is the version for Great Ideas in Computer Science 2019
 - *sjtu.cool* is the version for Programming Fall 2015 AI Project
 - *p2dv.in* is the version for Programming Fall 2014 AI Project